 Educators at all levels have been looking for ways to incorporate technology into the classroom since computers became a commonplace part of most industrialized societies.
 Interactive learning is based on the use of computers, but it is usually much more than a basic computer education — learning to type, operate basic software, and locate resources online are all valuable skills, but they are not usually included in interactive learning.
 The majority of the time, interactivity refers to the use of computers in regular lessons.

 Computer games are one of the most basic examples.
 Students who play downloaded or online games that emphasize specific concepts — such as math formulas, historical dates, or grammar rules — are supplementing their classroom learning with something more abstract.
-Many educators believe that varying the ways in which information is delivered, students can learn more effectively and thoroughly.
+Many educators believe that by varying the ways in which information is delivered, students can learn more effectively and thoroughly.

 Getting in Touch With Students Where They Are